Advise Me

 “Although breast milk is called ‘the perfect food,’ it does not contain vitamin D, which is needed to support the baby’s brain and bone development,” Lessem said.
 “Typically, 400 IU (international units) per day is recommended and can be stopped when the baby starts eating a wide variety of foods (about 12 months) or switches to formula.”

-Tween and teens years: Vitamin D and calcium
+Tweens and teens: Vitamin D and calcium

 Children between the ages of 9 and 17 are growing and developing, so they need plenty of calcium and vitamin D. Getting adequate amounts of calcium helps keep their bones strong and prevents osteoporosis in later years.